mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 obsessed with the Solomani crisis.

-Styryx and his wife were quick to produce an heir, Gavin, born in 946, just one year after Styryx’s ascension to the throne.
+Styryx and his wife were quick to produce an heir, Gavin, born in 946, just one year after Styryx's ascension to the throne.
 Styryx was young, healthy and hale after his brief career in the marines and expected to have a long life but now was not the time for the